Discover the bestselling BillyOh Fraya Log Cabin

 Insulation and Thermal Management

-The key to a year-round summer house use is insulation.
+The key to year-round summer house use is insulation.
 It may cost a bit upfront, but it stops heat from slipping out and keeps the cold at bay, letting you stay cosy in winter.
 There are DIY options, too, if you’re handy with installation.

 Stick weatherstripping around doors and windows; this will block drafts.
 Alternatively, use caulk to seal gaps and cracks.
 Then move on to the walls, floors, and ceiling.

 Thermal curtains or blinds also help.
-They add a layer that traps warmth inside and stops it leaking out through the windows.
+They add a layer that traps warmth inside and stops it from leaking out through the windows.
 Simple but effective.

 You don’t always need to turn the heating on to stay cosy.
 Dressing in layers, like jumpers, socks, and warm clothes, keeps you warmer.